nasdesps/portfolio/content/privacy-policy.md

 ### Anonymous Usage Data
 To improve the user experience and analyze traffic, this website uses the following third-party services:

+* **Umami (Self-Hosted):** This website uses a self-hosted instance of Umami for privacy-focused web analytics.
+Umami collects anonymous usage data such as page views, referrers, and geographic regions to help me understand website traffic.
+This service does not use cookies, does not collect any personally identifiable information, and all data is stored on a private server under my control.

 * **Cloudflare Web Analytics:** This service collects anonymous traffic data such as page views and country of origin.
 It does not use cookies or collect personally identifiable information.
 You can view their privacy policy [here](https://www.cloudflare.com/privacypolicy/).

-* **Microsoft Clarity:** This service helps me understand user behavior through anonymous session recordings and heatmaps.
-This data is used to improve the website's design and functionality.
-You can view their privacy policy [here](https://privacy.microsoft.com/en-us/privacystatement).

 ---